zopefoundation/Zope/docs/wsgi.rst

 --------------------------------------
 You can debug a WSGI-based Zope application the same way you have debugged ZServer-based installations in the past.
-In addition, you can now take advantage of WSGI middleware for debugging as well, or debugging facilities built into the chosen WSGI server.
+In addition, you can now take advantage of WSGI middleware or debugging facilities built into the chosen WSGI server.

-When developing your application or debugging, which is the moment you want to use debugging tools, you can start your Zope instance in `debug mode`.
-This will run it in the foreground and won't detach from the console so you get error output right in your console window.
-It will also disable all registered exception views including ``standard_error_message`` so that exceptions are not masked or hidden.
+When developing your application or debugging, which is the moment you want to use debugging tools, you can start your Zope instance in `exceptions debug mode`.
+This will disable all registered exception views including ``standard_error_message`` so that exceptions are not masked or hidden.

-This is how you run Zope in debug mode using the built-in ``runwsgi`` script:
+This is how you run Zope in exceptions debug mode using the built-in ``runwsgi`` script:

 .. code-block:: console

-   $ bin/runwsgi -dv etc/zope.ini
+   $ bin/runwsgi -ev etc/zope.ini

-If you built your environment using ``plone.recipe.zope2instance`` this is even easier (the example presumes the start script is named ``zopeinstance``):
+If you built your environment using ``plone.recipe.zope2instance`` you will need to do a manual change to your Zope configuration file.
+Enable exceptions debug mode by adding the ``debug-exceptions on`` setting before starting your application.
+The example presumes the Zope instance was named ``zopeinstance``, your Zope configuration file will be at `parts/zopeinstance/etc/zope.conf`.

 .. code-block:: console

    bin/zopeinstance fg

+With Zope set up to let WSGI handle exceptions, these are a few options for the WSGI pipeline:

 If you use ``waitress``, you can make it output exception tracebacks in the browser by configuring ``expose_tracebacks``.
 The keyword works in both